Kui (Chinese mythology): Lüshi Chunqiu

 As a general principle, every statement that one hears must be maturely assessed.
 When they have to do with human affairs, they must be tested against reason.

 Duke Ai of Lu asked Confucius, "The rectifier of music, Kui, is said to have had one foot.
 Is that true?"

 Confucius answered, "Long ago, Shun wanted to use music to transmit his teachings to the whole world, so he ordered Zhong Li to select Kui from among the 'jungle' people and promote him.
 Shun made him rectifier of music.
 Kui thereupon rectified the six pitch-standards and tuned harmoniously the five tones, circulating the winds of the eight directions and thus caused the whole world to submit generally to Shun's rule.
 Zhong Li wanted to find more men like Kui, but Shun said, 'Music is the vital essence of Heaven and Earth and the key to success and failure.
 Hence, only the sage is capable of creating harmony.
 Harmony is the root of all music.
 Kui is capable of making music harmonious and thereby of making the whole world peaceful.
 There is only one like Kui, and that is enough.
-Therefore, the statement traditionally taken to mean 'Kui has one foot,' really means 'with Kui, one is enough' [enough and foot being written the same way]."
+Therefore, the statement traditionally taken to mean 'Kui has one foot,' really means 'with Kui, one is enough' ."